This post is by Mark Faggiano, founder and CEO of TaxJar.

 To lawfully collect sales tax, you need to register for a sales tax permit in the state(s) where you have nexus.
 (This is sometimes called a sales tax license.)

-States require any merchants who sell taxable items in a state to register for a sales tax permit.
+States require any merchants who have sales tax nexus in a state to register for a sales tax permit.
 You’ll find registration instructions at your state’s department of revenue.
 These permits are usually either free or fairly cheap to obtain.

 States consider it unlawful to collect sales tax in their name without a permit, so don’t skip this step.